Federal Grants for Tribal Nations

 Search for matching grants

 Use GrantsPath to search federal and state grants with tribal eligibility filters.
-Our AI evaluates each grant against your organization's profile.
+Our AI evaluates each grant against your organization's profile and explains your fit — so you focus on the best opportunities first.

 Search grants on GrantsPath